greeny90/bookpals/README.md

 # Book Pals
-CS5200 - BUILD Project I / Design &amp; Implement a Relational Database
+CS5200 - Project I / Design &amp; Implement a Relational Database

+Semaa and Yvette are building a book swapping management system that allows book owners loan their favorite books to borrowers residing in the same geographical region.
+Book owners can add the books they wish to share with others.
+Book borrowers can select books to borrow within their region.
+Users can also rate the books.

 ## UML Class Diagram: